We invite applicants who successfully meet the application criteria to attend a Selection Event at Horizon Community College.

 A meet & greet – an introductory talk about the course and Tykes Teaching Alliance A learning walk – where you will be shown around school by a group of pupils An individual interview A teaching task

 At this stage we assess your;

-Please note that during the Covid-19 pandemic we will be conducting Selection Events remotely via Zoom.
+Please note that we are conducting Selection Events remotely via Zoom.